xerion0712/Solana-AI-Agent-Toolkit/README.md

 - Launch tokens on AMMs
 - And more...

-Anyone - whether an SF-based AI researcher or a crypto-native builder - can bring their AI agents trained with any model and seamlessly integrate with Solana.

 # 💬 Contact Me

 If you have any question or something, feel free to reach out me anytime via telegram, discord or twitter.